hownowstephen/adventofcode/2020/README.md

 So far mostly just playing with different ways of iteration etc, also discovering that negation isn't sugared https://stackoverflow.com/questions/39114564/why-are-not-equal-and-similar-negated-comparisons-not-built-into-racket which is pretty wild.

 Got a basic implementation in 2d that just expands the matrix every time, which is probably going to be a problem going forward but I'll burn that bridge when I come to it.
 In the meantime, I think I might be able to just apply all the same ideas in 3d, let's find out

+Going good so far, dropping in to note that `for*` is [a shorthand](https://docs.racket-lang.org/guide/for.html) for nested for loops, which maybe works also for `for/vector*` which would be a useful refactor for readability

+Looking at the visual outputter was messing with me.
+I just had to believe in myself and use the values that made sense mathematically for offsetting.
+Got me to the right answer for part 1, and great news: part two is identical to the path I took - we're going to four dimensions BABY